 COLA increases are based on the rate of inflation, as reflected in the consumer price index published by the U.S. Bureau of Labor Statistics.
 The law requires that COLA payments be calculated based on 50 percent of the annual rate of inflation, measured at the end of the State fiscal year (March 31).
 The increase cannot be less than 1 percent or greater than 3 percent.

-The law requires that COLA payments, subject to certain limitations, equal 50 percent of the previous year’s inflation rate, but are never less than 1 percent or more than 3 percent of your benefit.
-The adjustment is applied to the first $18,000 of your Single Life Allowance, even if you selected a different pension payment option.
-Once COLA payments begin, you will receive an increase to your monthly benefit each September.
+The COLA is applied to the first $18,000 of your benefit calculated as a Single Life Allowance, even if you selected a different pension payment option.
+Once your COLA payments begin, you will automatically receive an increase to your monthly benefit each September.

 When Will You See the Increase?

-Eligible retirees will see the first 2020 COLA payment in their September pension payment.
-It will be available to those with direct deposit on September 30, 2020.
-If you receive a paper check, the COLA will be included in the check to be mailed September 29, 2020.
+Eligible retirees will see the first 2022 COLA in their end-of-September pension payment.
+It will be available to those with direct deposit on September 30, 2022.
+If you receive a paper check, it will be included in the check mailed on September 29, 2022.

 You can sign in to your Retirement Online account to view a current breakdown of your pension payment.
-If you have direct deposit and are eligible for a COLA increase, you will receive notification of the net change in your monthly payment amount in September.
+If you have direct deposit and are eligible for the increase, you will receive notification of the net change in your monthly payment amount in September.